Definition of Balloon Payment

 A balloon payment is defined as a significantly large amount of payment made at the end of the loan tenure.
 Most part of the principal amount is paid in one sum when the loan period comes to an end.
 It is called a Balloon Payment because of its meaning of a large sum of payment.
 This is generally at least twice as large as regular payments made during the period of loan repayment.

-In most cases, these loans are interest-only during the loan period and the entire principal amount becomes due at the end of the loan term in one go.
+In most cases, these loans are interest-only during the loan period, and the entire principal amount becomes due at the end of the loan term in one go.
+One example of such type of loan is a bullet loan.
 Such loans are tailor-made for people with fluctuating incomes looking for short-term finance.

 Requisites for Balloon Payment Loan

 People with an excellent credit repayment history, good cash flow, and a solid income base generally get these loans.
 A major portion of the loan is to be repaid at the end of the loan tenure, and hence there is repayment risk.
 Such loans are more common in commercial real estate financing, auto financing, and business financing.
 Most homeowners are not in a state to make a large balloon payment at the end of the loan tenure, and hence such loans are not very common in residential real estate financing.

 Balloon Payment structured loans can be very helpful for companies or individuals who have a short-term shortage of funds but are expecting good cash flow and income after a period of time.
 In the commercial real estate segment, such financing can be very advantageous.
 The borrower can continue paying the interest amount and repay the principal amount in the form of balloon payment by selling off the property for which the loan was taken.

 Such Loan structures are advantageous, both for the borrowers as well as the lenders.
 Few advantages from borrowers’ point of view are-